Annealing with PID

 After this the controller will try to reach setpoint temperature and keep it.

-There is a limit on how much power it can use which is shown as percents of the maximum value.
-The max current of the power supply is ca. 12 A, 20% corresponds to ca. 2.4A.
+There is a limit on how much power it can apply shown as percentage of the max value.
+The max current of the power supply is ca. 12 A, then e.g. 20% corresponds to ca. 2.4A.

 How to operate Eurotherm via PC